Gauthamsprasad/AI-Powered-Dog-Breed-Prediction-Web-App/README.md

-# AI-Powered-Dog-Breed-Prediction-Web-App# 🐶 AI-Powered Dog Breed Prediction Web App
+# 🐶 AI-Powered Dog Breed Prediction Web App

 A Flask web application that uses a deep learning model to predict a dog's breed from an uploaded image.
 The app is built with Python, TensorFlow, Pandas, and Flask.